Thursday, September 9th, 2010

 Comment: The Accomack County John Wadlow/Wallop was born ~1610 and died ~1693.
 He appears to have only one child Sarah.
 Richard Wadlow was born ~1620 and little is known about him.

-April 1634/35 Accomack County Court: Richard Wadlow upon the oath, 24 yeeres...Jame Davis and John Ford sayeth that John Ford sold unto James Davis one iron pot for 40 pounds of tobacco to be paid at this cropp.... (ibid page 8)
+1634/35 April – Accomack County Court: Richard Wadlow upon the oath, 24 yeares...Jame Davis and John Ford sayeth that John Ford sold unto James Davis one iron pot for 40 pounds of tobacco to be paid at this cropp.... (ibid page 8)

+1693 September 19 – Accomack County: Will of John Wallop, alias Wadlow.
 In the name of God amen, I, John Wallop alias Wadlow of Accomack County in Virginia being well in health and of a sound and perfect mind and memory ...make this my last will and testament...bequeath to son Skinner Wallop alias Wadlow...(and) daughter Sarah Wallop alias Wadlow (various property including) smith’s shop, weaver shop, sixty foot tobacco house, tobacco pipe molds, 2000 or 2500 acres of land of Recotanik Island situated on the seaboard side in Accomack County, guns, swords, copper still, surveying instruments, carpenter tools, slaves named Black Sara, Hagers, and Nanna, more than 30 horses and 30 cattle.
+Proved 19 September 1693.
+(Accomack County, reel 5 pages 118 18a, 19 19a, 20 - extracted information from original which has top and bottoms of pages cut off or unreadable.

-The “Virginia Atlas and Gazetteer” shows a Wallop Island in Accomack County.
-This is now a NASA Center and a Wallop’s Island National Wildlife refuge.
+The “Virginia Atlas and Gazetteer” shows Wallop Island in Accomack County.
+This is now a NASA Center and Wallop’s Island National Wildlife refuge.

 Northampton County, Virginia

-13 July 1647: Stephen Harsey (Hasley), Nicholas Waddelow, 400 acres Northampton County, called by the name of Dawes Neck, July 13, 1647, page 109, at Naswattock Creek transport of eight persons: Nehemiah Coventon, Edward Southere, Alice Stewardson, Toby Northon, Margaret __, Nicholas Wadlow, Ann Jackson.
+1647 July 13 - Northampton County, Virginia: Stephen Harsey (Hasley), Nicholas Waddelow, 400 acres Northampton County, called by the name of Dawes Neck, July 13, 1647, page 109, at Naswattock Creek transport of eight persons: Nehemiah Coventon, Edward Southere, Alice Stewardson, Toby Northon, Margaret __, Nicholas Wadlow, Ann Jackson.

 (from "Cavaliers and Pioneers" by Nell Marion Nugent, 1934 per Family Archives CD: "Virginia Colonial Records 1600s – 1700s" by Genealogical Publishing Company, 1999)

-12 October 1652: Walter Taylour, 400 acres Northampton County, being an island known as Gabriell's Island lying over against Annacock and environel on all sides with the bayes of Chespeake, page 175 (544).
-(Nicholas Wadilow, 12 October 1652, by him assigned to Rolt King, Jno Walter, Gilbert Henderson, Robt Beaker, and after several other assignments sold to said Wa.
+1652 October 12 – Northampton County: Walter Taylour, 400 acres Northampton County, being an island known as Gabriell's Island lying over against Annacock and environel on all sides with the bayes of Chespeake, page 175 (544).
+Nicholas Wadilow, 12 October 1652, by him assigned to Rolt King, Jno Walter, Gilbert Henderson, Robt Beaker, and after several other assignments sold to said Wa.
 Taylour 26 March 1662.

 Nicholas Waddelow or Waddilow transported to the colonies more individuals which the Colonial government granted him further lands.